takashi-ishio/NCDSearch/README.md

 According to the report, you may find a similar line of code in a file.
 For example:

         81:   if (this.distance < another.distance) return true;

+The tool also supports a JSON format.
+Add `-json` option to use the format.
+The `-pos` option with the json option reports source code tokens in addition to locations.

 ### Source File Encoding